intel/intel-extension-for-transformers/README.md

 model.inference(inputs)
 ```

-Please refer to [Neural Engine](examples/deployment/) and paper[Fast Distilbert on CPU](https://arxiv.org/abs/2211.07715) for more details.
+Please refer to [example](examples/deployment/neural_engine/sparse/distilbert_base_uncased/) in [Transformers-accelerated Neural Engine](examples/deployment/) and paper [Fast Distilbert on CPUs](https://arxiv.org/abs/2211.07715) for more details.

-### Sparse Lib
+### Transformers-accelerated Libraries
-SparseLib is a high-performance operator computing library implemented by assembly.
-SparseLib contains a JIT domain, a kernel domain, and a scheduling proxy framework.
+Transformers-accelerated Libraries is a high-performance operator computing library implemented by assembly.
+Transformers-accelerated Libraries contains a JIT domain, a kernel domain, and a scheduling proxy framework.

 ```C++
 #include "interface.hpp"